kate-sarant/toDoList-localStorage/toDoList-localStorage/README.md

 # Description
-This is a simple to DO list saving your tasks at local storage.
+This is a simple DO list that stores your tasks in local storage.

 ## Table of contents  🚀